vagran/dxf-viewer/test/README.md

 - **`scene.test.mjs`** — builds every drawing in `fixtures/` and compares a canonical dump of the result against `expected/<name>.dump`.
 This is the test that covers what the library is actually for; everything above it is hygiene.
+- **`validate.test.mjs`** — runs `ValidateScene` over every fixture, and separately proves that `ValidateScene` can fail, by corrupting a scene seven different ways and requiring each one to be caught.
+Without that second half a validator that checks nothing would look identical to one that works.

 `consumer.ts` is an inventory of the public API, so a new public method or option belongs there in the same change that adds it.